Avg. Base Hourly Rate (USD)

-The average hourly pay for a Care Worker is $13.23.
+The average hourly pay for a Care Worker is $14.76 in 2024

 What Do Care Workers Do?

 A career as a care worker offers countless opportunities to work with children, disabled adults, and elderly people.
 Care workers care for people in a variety of settings, including residential homes, clinics, hospitals, and nursing homes.
 They often work on a team with other health care professionals, such as registered nurses and social workers, to care for patients and support their individual needs.
 Some patients may require around-the-clock care, so care workers may work first-, second-, …Read more

 FAQs About Care Workers

 What is the highest pay for Care Workers?

 Our data indicates that the highest pay for a Care Worker is $22.71 / hour